Phnom Penh, the capital of Cambodia, is a city where history, culture and modern life intertwine to create an unforgettable experience.

 Why visit Phnom Penh?
 This historic city allows travelers to delve into Cambodia’s heritage while discovering its emerging urban scene.
 If you’re considering travel to Cambodia, here are the top reasons why Phnom Penh should be on your itinerary.

 The Tuol Sleng Genocide Museum and the Killing Fields of Choeung Ek offer an emotional look into one of the darkest periods of modern history.
-Tuol Sleng, a former high school turned detention and torture center during the Khmer Rouge era, now serves as a museum to educate visitors about the atrocities committed during this time.
+Tuol Sleng, a former high school turned into a detention and torture center during the Khmer Rouge era, now serves as a museum to educate visitors about the atrocities committed.
 Despite the heavy subject matter, they are essential for understanding Cambodia’s recent history and the resilience of its people.

 The Royal Palace stands as a symbol of the Cambodian monarchy.
 This grand complex, still home to Cambodia’s King, features some of the most exquisite Khmer architecture.
 The palace is a breathtaking fusion of glittering golden buildings, ornate carvings, and lush gardens.
 Visitors can explore the palace grounds and marvel at its golden spires and intricately decorated halls.